dgatf/msrc/README.md

 In this case ratio is 7.8

-If more than 6S change R values or you may burn the Arduino!
+If more than 6S change R values or you may burn the board!

 ### 9.7.
 Temperature sensors.
 Thermistors